From career breakthroughs to professional milestones, explore how Drew Pomeranz made an impact.

 On December 10, 2013, Drew Pomeranz, along with minor league pitcher Chris Jensen, was traded to the Oakland Athletics for pitcher Brett Anderson.

-In 2013, Drew Pomeranz began the season in Triple-A and only appeared in 8 games, with 4 starts for the Colorado Rockies.
+In 2013, Drew Pomeranz began the season in Triple-A and appeared in only 8 games, making 4 starts for the Colorado Rockies.

-In 2015, Drew Pomeranz was shifted to the bullpen for the Oakland A's, while also starting 9 games.
-Despite an increased ERA, he appeared in a career-high 53 games, recording 3 saves and logging in 86 innings.
+In 2015, Drew Pomeranz was shifted to the bullpen for the Oakland Athletics while also starting 9 games.
+He appeared in a career-high 53 games, recording 3 saves and logging in 86 innings.

-In 2016, Drew Pomeranz pitched for the Boston Red Sox with a 4.59 ERA and a record of 3–5, recording 71 strikeouts and 24 walks in 68+2⁄3 innings.
-That season he led all major league pitchers in curveball percentage (39.2%).
-He also tied for the major league lead in bunt hits allowed, with eight.
+In 2016, with the Boston Red Sox, Drew Pomeranz had a 4.59 ERA and a record of 3-5.
+He led all major league pitchers in curveball percentage (39.2%) and tied for the major league lead in bunt hits allowed, with eight.

-In 2017, Drew Pomeranz had a record of 17–6 with a 3.32 ERA in 32 appearances for the Red Sox, registering 174 strikeouts and 69 walks in 173+2⁄3 regular season innings.
-For the second consecutive season he led all major league pitchers in curveball percentage (37.0%).
+In 2017, Drew Pomeranz had a record of 17–6 with a 3.32 ERA in 32 appearances for the Boston Red Sox.
+He led all major league pitchers in curveball percentage (37.0%).
+He started Game 2 of the ALDS against the Houston Astros but took the loss.

-On January 23, 2019, Drew Pomeranz signed a one-year contract with the San Francisco Giants worth $1.5 million with incentives.
-He was moved to the bullpen on July 20 after struggling with a 6.10 ERA in 17 starts.
+On January 23, 2019, Drew Pomeranz signed a one-year contract with the San Francisco Giants for $1.5 million, including potential incentives.
+He was later moved to the bullpen due to struggling performance.

 On July 31, 2019, the San Francisco Giants traded Drew Pomeranz and Ray Black to the Milwaukee Brewers for Mauricio Dubon.